AdyGCode/SaaS-FED-Notes/session-03/S03-PHP-Basics-I.md

 ## PHP and HTML (et al)

-If the PHP has non-PHP after or surrounding it then:
+If the PHP has non-PHP after or surrounding it, then:
 - Close tag must be present on each PHP block

-If the PHP Code does not have non-PHP after it then:
+If the PHP Code does not have non-PHP after it, then:
 - Close tag may be omitted

 - [PHP Syntax (phptutorial.net)](https://www.phptutorial.net/php-tutorial/php-syntax/)